Fiodhag Wind Farm, Glen Affric

 The Highland Council map of Spatial Framework for Onshore Wind Energy

-Showing that if Fasnakyle wind farm proceeds, it may set a precedent, for further development of wind farms along Strathglass.
+…showing that if the Fiodhag Wind Farm proceeds, it may set a dangerous precedent for further development of wind farms along Strathglass.